reactioncommerce/reaction-component-library/styleguide/src/sections/ComponentsContext.md

 - A developer using the library must be able to easily swap in their own compatible component

-For example, if you have a different Select component you really like, you should be able to import that somewhere and all of the Reaction Design System form components will use that instead.
+For example, if you have a different Select component you really like, you should be able to import that somewhere and all of the Reaction Storefront Component Library form components will use that instead.

 So with all of these requirements and complications in mind, we decided that the best solution is to pass all component dependencies as props, specifically in an object prop named `components`.
 This gives full control to the app developers to import and pass in whatever they choose, as long as it conforms to the expected props and methods API.